oonisim/Apache-Spark-Installation/README.md

 Set the inventory name _aws_ to ENV_ID in env.yml which is used to tag the configuration items in AWS (e.g. EC2).
 The tags are then used to identify configuration items that belong to the enviornment, e.g. EC2 dynamic inventory hosts.

 #### Master node information
 Set **private** AWS DNS name and IP of the master node instance.
-If run_aws.sh is used, it creates a file **master** which includes them and run_k8s.sh uses them.
+If run_aws.sh is used, it creates a file **master** which includes them and run_Spark.sh uses them.
 Otherwise set them in env.yml and as environment variables after having created the AWS instances.

 * MASTER_HOSTNAME
 * MASTER_NODE_IP